ClemensFMN/asm-stuff/_posts/2015-01-28-Calling-Assember.md

 > 0x601080 <list_data+32>:        5

 Clearly the array we want to sum over.
-Looking into the lst file at address 0x601060 shows also the data.
+Looking into the lst file at address 0x601060 also shows the data.

-With `n` we can step through the assembler program and see that EAX has a value of 15 at the very end of the function:
+With the key `n` we can step through the assembler program and see that EAX has a value of 15 at the very end of the function:

 > p $eax